dpf205/python-trading-algo-oanda-api/README.md

 ## API access token
 > should be contained in a ../config/config.ini file and accessed by importing the configparser library
-> a copy could be kept in a private gist
+> A copy could be kept in a private gist.

 ## Backtesting ideas
 > https://www.quantstart.com/qstrader